March 30, 2022

 Keys were commonly shared in insecure manners and even checked into version control where anyone could get access.

-Because larger Rails apps need a better source of truth, encrypted credentials rose to answer the sharable interface problem.
+Because larger Rails apps need a better source of truth, encrypted credentials arose to answer the sharable interface problem.
 This empowers developers across a given network/team to safely share a common codebase without fear of mishandling sensitive data.
-A master key can then be shared via password manager or some other safe mechanism that allows all developers root access to everything.
+A master key can then be shared via a password manager or some other safe mechanism that allows all developers root access to everything.

-What are encrypted credentials and why do we need them?
+What are encrypted credentials, and why do we need them?

-The idea of encryption means we can safely commit code to private or public repos on the web where the code gets stored.
+The idea of encryption means we can safely commit code to private or public repos on the web, where the code gets stored.
 Doing so before encryption meant your API keys or other sensitive data could be easily accessible by people you probably don't want to give access to.

 The master key

-file in your app already you can run a command to generate one.
+If you don't have the credentials.yml.enc file in your app already, you can run a command to generate one.

 rails credentails:edit

 This first checks if that file is present and generates a new one if not.
-A master.key
+A master.key file is also created if not present.
+Do not commit the master.key file to version control.
+Add it to your project's .gitignore file if not already in place.

 Adding new credentials

-command.
+You can add any data you want inside the credentials.yml.enc file once decrypted.
+You shouldn't add anything without running the rails credentials:edit command.
 I'll commonly put all my app's API keys or third-party services I use.
-It's a nice source of truth for those types of data that your team can share securely.
+It's an excellent source of truth for those data types that your team can share securely.

-EDITOR="code --wait" rails credentials:edit
+RAILS_ENV=production EDITOR="code --wait" rails credentials:edit

 In my workflow, I make use of VS Code.
-It has an alias you can install known as "code" that allows me to open projects quickly.
-Adding --wait
+It has an alias you can install, known as "code," that allows me to open projects quickly.
+Adding --wait instructs the open window in VS code to wait until I close it to save and encrypt the file again.

 The default credentials.yml.enc file looks similar to the following once decrypted for the first time: